c565659/MANUAL_AI_SYSTEM/DATABASE/Typography/Hierarchy_and_Paragraph_Styles.md

 ### H1 to Subordinate Heading

-The distance between H1 and the directly following H2 or H3 shall equal one H1 Leading value defined by the selected Template File.
+The distance between H1 and the directly following H2 or H3 shall follow the exact spacing rule defined by the selected Template File.

-Do not add additional Space Before, Space After, empty paragraphs or manually moved text frames.
+If the selected Template File defines a visual distance in millimeters, that value takes priority.

+If no template-specific distance is defined, use the approved Typography spacing rule.

+The distance shall be measured from visible text to visible text, not from oversized text-frame boundaries.

 ### H2 to H3